-Ended March 31, 2006
+For the six Months Ended June 30, 2007 For the six Months Ended June 30, 2006

-Expected life 5 years
+Expected life 5 years 5 years

-Expected volatility 60%
+Expected volatility 60% 60%

-Risk-free interest rate 4.8%
+Risk-free interest rate 4.54-5.02% 5.15%

-Dividend Yield 0%
+Dividend Yield 0% 0%

 The expected life of the options is based on the observed and expected time to post-vesting, forfeiture and exercise.
 Groups of employees that have similar historical exercise behavior are considered separately for valuation purposes.
 The expected volatility is based on implied volatility from other publicly-traded options and other factors.
+The risk-free interest rate is based on the continuous rates provided by the U.S. Treasury with a term equal to the expected life of the option.